carpentries-incubator/data-harvesting-for-agriculture/_episodes/06-Trial-Data.md

 >
 {: .textchunk}

+> ## Simulating yields
+> Because you are generating your trial design "on the fly" in this workshop you will have different nitrogen and seed application rates than for the original dataset which measured the yields from a "real" trial.
+In practice, whatever yield, asplanted, asapplied, and trial measurements you have stored can be used for this exercise, however **for this workshop only** have *simulated* the yields we'd expect to get out from your trial design.
+These are the data files with the `_new` in their titles which we will read in now.
+>
+> For example, reading in the asplanted file will now look like:
+>
+>
+> ~~~
+> planting <- read_sf("data/asplanted_new.gpkg")
+> ~~~
+> {: .language-r}
+>
+>
+>
+{: .callout}

 > ## Reading the Files
 >
 > In the next exercise we will bring these data into the R environment.
-We've already looked at the asplanted data in the geospatial lesson.
+We've already looked at the asplanted data in the geospatial lesson (and have read it in again here).
 Now let's see what variables are contained in the other files.
 >
 {: .textchunk}

-<font color="magenta">Don't think we need this if we are going right from our trial data??
-At least not the trial data??
-I will replace it with whole plot</font>

 > ## Exercise: Exploring Trial Data
-> Read the yield, as-planted, and as-applied files and explore the variables.
+> Read the yield, trial, and as-applied files and explore the variables.
 For each file, identify what variables might we be interested in and why?
 >
 > > ## Solution
 > >
 > > ~~~
-> > planting <- read_sf("data/asplanted.gpkg")
-> > nitrogen <- read_sf("data/asapplied.gpkg")
+> > nitrogen <- read_sf("data/asapplied_new.gpkg")
-> > yield <- read_sf("data/yield.gpkg")
+> > yield <- read_sf("data/yield_new.gpkg")
-> > trial <- read_sf("data/trial.gpkg")
+> > trial <- read_sf("data/trial_new.gpkg")
 > > names(nitrogen)
 > > ~~~
 > > {: .language-r}